romanwicky/03-Experiment/README.md

 We used Log-base-2 like the Cleveland and McGill paper to calculate the error percent.
 We also did not use the Log-Base-2 because our answers have different ranges.
-Below are the two different charts

-Here is the result percent of errors between each chart:

-(insert log percent error screenshot)
-(insert no log percent error screenshot)

 Conclusions: